gooddata/gooddata-ui-sdk/libs/sdk-ui-tests/README.md

 # GoodData.UI regression and end-to-end tests

+I want to check if backstop tests works on CI on master branch

 The project contains black-box regression and end-to-end tests for the GoodData.UI components.

 ## Overview